aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 }, 250);
 ```

-Like the snippet above, the timer should wait for end of the function `task()`.
+Like the snippet above, the timer should wait for the end of the function `task()`.